Kirk Cousins joined the 500-yard club but couldn't top Norm Van Brocklin's 73-year-old record

 Kirk Cousins delivered a signature moment to his career last Thursday night with 509 yards passing capped by a game-ending TD pass in overtime in Atlanta’s 36-30 victory over Tampa Bay.

-It was an improbable record with Van Brocklin getting the nod to start for the Los Angeles Rams only days before the game because Bob Waterfield was injured.
-Van Brocklin had never thrown for 300 yards in a game when he carved up a New York Yanks team that was in its final season as an NFL franchise.
+It was an improbable record, with Van Brocklin getting the nod to start for the Los Angeles Rams only days before the game because Bob Waterfield was injured.
+Van Brocklin had never thrown for 300 yards in a game before he carved up a New York Yanks team that was in its final season as an NFL franchise.

 Van Brocklin, who broke Johnny Lujack’s 1949 record of 468 yards for the Bears, had 27 completions — 15 fewer than Cousins had in his 500-yard game — with nine of them going to Elroy “Crazylegs” Hirsch for 173 yards.